punx120/dzmipt-studio/notes.md

+* Show About dialog on start up if release notes are changed
 * Options to execute all script when nothing is selected.
 The default option is to ask
     * The option is added to Settings
 * Add notes into About dialog